rvogelge/waterrower-node-red/README.md

 This application is implemented on a Raspberry Pi 3 with standard Noobs installation of Raspian

-This node red flows can be used:
+This node red flows can be used to:
-- to read workout data from the Waterrowers USB interface
+- read workout data from the Waterrowers USB interface
 - save this data into a SQLite database
 - and upload the workout to Strava